Vietnam Sleeper Train Guide: What to Expect on a a Vietnam Overnight Train

+The Vietnam train system was first established in the 1880s by the French colonist.
+It was then further developed by the current day Vietnamese government.
 Due to its extensive routes, convenient timing and cheap prices, Vietnam sleeper trains are extremely popular among locals and tourists and often the choice of transportation since they are safe and fast.

 This blog contains occasional affiliate links, where I receive a small commission on sales of the products/hotels that are linked at no additional cost to you.
 In addition, as an Amazon Associate, I earn from qualifying purchases.

 The Vietnam rail system is over 1600 miles (2600 km) long, covering the country from North to South.
-The route is extensive and is perfect for long distance travel within the country.
+The route is extensive and covers all major cities in Vietnam, and it even connects to the Chinese rail system in southern China.

 The main cross country route is operated by the state owned Vietnam Railways with the Reunification train going through the main route.
 There are several private luxury train companies that cater to tourists.